 English III: American Literature – Group 2

-The main objective of the course is analyzing the works for theme, symbolism, plot, and characterization.
-This class stretches students’ abilities to think deeply and purposefully.
-While this class does follow the traditional canon of American literature, it also strives to present the richness of American literature by introducing other authors’ voices, who may not be as well known, through the study of poems, short stories, and essays as provided by the teacher.
+The main objective of this English III course is analyzing the works for theme, symbolism, plot, and characterization.
+This American literature class stretches students’ abilities to think deeply and purposefully.
+While this American literature class does follow the traditional canon of American literature, it also strives to present the richness of American literature by introducing other authors’ voices, who may not be as well known, through the study of poems, short stories, and essays as provided by the teacher.
 This makes the course on par with a college-preparatory English course and even more dynamic.

 Students will write literary analysis compositions as well as participate in discussions aimed to build insight, answer questions, and gain communication skills.
 Vocabulary from the texts themselves is included, and quizzes will be given.
 Because of the dialogue nature of this class, a functioning microphone will be needed.

 SPECIAL NOTE #1: Tuition includes a user license for Yellowdig, an internal communications platform for students to use within Canvas.
 Yellowdig promotes deeper discussion and critical thinking skills.

 Yellowdig, an internal communications platform for students to use within Canvas (included in registration)